Ex-Hells Angels George Christie: An exclusive interview – PART 1

 But after reading the book I started meeting all those guys like Smacky Jack, the guy that was pulling people’s teeth out; they were icons.

 A.C.
 How did you meet those guys?
 Was it easy back in those days?

 G.C.
-It was easy when you showed up on a motorcycle and risked to get your ass kicked.
+It was easy when you showed up on a motorcycle and risked getting your ass kicked.
 I want to tell you a story about Smacky Jack, David Mann and the Tecote Run.

 G.C.
 I am sitting next to Smacky Jack; I am sober but higher than a kite just because I am there listening to him telling stories.
 You must always keep in mind that we are in those early years of the esoteric culture of motorcycle outlaws, everything is big and secretive and we are young.
 George – Jack says – the Tecote poster is bullshit.
 It looks like we burned down the whole town; we only burned one street down.
 Wait, you know what?
 That town was one street!
 At that time for me nothing could top that.
 A lot of people will get mad at me for revealing these things, for sharing with you.
 But I don’t care, this is history and people need to know.

 A.C.
 So you came into the Hells Angels with your eyes wide open about who they were.

 G.C.
 Of course I did.
 I had been warned by my own dad!

 He mentions his archenemy and asks me if I know who he’s talking about.
 I tell him I do and yet I don’t mention his name, the big one.
 We’ll touch the subject later in our talk, Round 2.
 I am not here for the gossip, after all.
 You can easily do your own research, certain topics are delicate and you must carefully consider your approach and preparation.
 I ask him how he became the myth.
 As I have explained in my introduction, George Christie evolved into a new breed of biker outlaw because of his charm, because of his intelligence, his culture, his vision for a different future of the outlaw culture – something that not everybody agreed on.